Iredell County to enforce trespassing ordinance in response to protests

 "Let's go on and have dialogue on other issues that are more pressing," Houpe said.
 "If people put the same intensity and effort in making sure kids were ready for school, going to school, and doing their homework, to me that's more tangible, that should be a higher priority, and we can all come together to do that."

 Over the past several weeks Iredell County property has been the location of several protests.
 Such protests began as a peaceful demonstration of free speech but have turned into more violent protests, which have resulted in physical assaults and arrests.
-In order to protect the health, safety and welfare of not only the protestors but the citizens, businesses, law enforcement and visitors to our community, Iredell County will enforce Iredell County Ordinance Chapter 10.5 – Public Property, Iredell County Manager Beth Jones said in a news release.
+In order to protect the health, safety and welfare of not only the protestors but the citizens, businesses, law enforcement and visitors to our community, Iredell County will enforce Iredell County Ordinance Chapter 10.5 – Public Property.

 This is the ordinance in its entirety: